 ACS Senior Chemists

-The ACS Committee on Senior Chemists encourages engagement and collaboration across the Society with ACS groups and within the community.
-The Committee's objectives are to:
+The ACS Committee on Senior Chemists encourages engagement and collaboration across the Society, its local sections, and within the scientific community.
+The objectives are to:

 - Improve communication among senior chemists

-- Increase the number of senior chemists’ groups and the level of their engagement within local sections
+- Increase the number of senior chemists’ groups and their level of engagement within local sections

 - Encourage the involvement of senior chemists in programs focused on K-12 education, undergraduate networking, and mentoring